Primordial black holes from bubble collisions during a first-order phase transition: acknowledgment

-{\bf Acknowledgement} We thank Chang Sub Shin for helpful discussions regarding the hoop conjecture.
-This work is supported by the US Department of Energy grant DE-SC0010102 and the Japan Society for Promotion of Science (JSPS) grant KAKENHI 21H01086.
+THJ thanks Chang Sub Shin for helpful discussions regarding the hoop conjecture.
+We also thank Kiyoharu Kawana for his valuable feedback and discussions on our earlier version of the paper.
+This work is supported by the US Department of Energy (DOE) grant DE-SC0010102, by the Japan Society for Promotion of Science (JSPS) grant KAKENHI 21H01086, and by the Institute for Basic Science (IBS) under the project code IBS-R018-D1.